-- Keep a daily journal recording the length of time you spend using various screen devices such as your smartphone, tablet, laptop, desktop, TV, etc. Also, record the amount of time you use these for school-related activities, social networking activities, and entertainment (which you can further break down into passive viewing, such as watching Netflix and YouTube videos, and interactive use, such as gaming).
+1. Keep a daily journal recording the length of time you spend using various screen devices such as your smartphone, tablet, laptop, desktop, TV, etc. Also record the amount of time you use these for school-related activities, social networking activities, entertainment (which you can further break down into passive viewing, such as watching Netflix and YouTube videos, and interactive use such as gaming).
 What conclusions can you draw from quantifying your screen time?
 Are your habits consistent each day or throughout the week?
-Explain what benefit you derive from these activities and how they might help and hinder your professional development. - 2.
-Record how many texts or instant messages you send and receive per day over the course of a week.
-Count how many you sent because you had good reason to do so by text (as opposed to a phone call), such as to reply in the same channel you received a message or to send a message quietly so as to avoid disturbing others around you (e.g., in class or late at night).
+Explain what benefit you derive from these activities and how they might help and hinder your professional development.

+2. Record how many texts or instant messages you send and receive per day over the course of a week.
+Count how many you sent because you had good reason to do so by text (as opposed to phone call), such as to reply in the same channel you received a message or to send a message quietly so as to avoid disturbing others around you (e.g., in class or late at night).
 Identify how many messages you could have exchanged merely by calling the person up and having a quick back-and-forth or waiting to talk to them in person.
-What conclusions can you draw from quantifying your messaging habits? - 3.
-Research what future technology might revolutionize the work you're training to do.
-Bearing in mind the job description on the Government of Canada's Job Bank Explore Careers by Essential Skills page, what tasks identified there can be automated?
-What will you still be doing because it involves the human element that can't be automated?
+What conclusions can you draw from quantifying your messaging habits?

+3. Research what future technology might revolutionize the work you're training to do.
+Bearing in mind the job description on the Government of Canada's Job Bank Explore Careers by Essential Skills page (personal support aide - medical).
+Click "digital technology" to see what is expected of you in this occupation.
+Click on the other icons and think about and list what tasks identified there can be automated?
+What will still be done by you because it involves the human element that can't be automated?